hamoodahalabed/SpringBootJWTAuthentication/README.md

 2. Configure your database settings in `application.properties` or `application.yml`:

-3.Run the application
+3. Run the application

-4.Access the application at http://localhost:8080
+4. Access the application at http://localhost:8080

 ** Use Postman for endpoint testing
 ## Usage